Kordana mini roses belong to the Rosaceae family. Caring for a Kordana rose is easy because they’re small and resilient.

 Mildew (Sphaerotheca) is white powder; rust (Phragmidium) is spongy orange growth on leaves.
 Prevent both by having a steady airflow around the rose.
 Dry out and clean the plant’s immediate area if you notice either.
 You don’t need to use any chemicals or cures, just manage the environment.

-Should You Use Coffee Grounds on Kordana Roses?
+Should You Use Coffee Grounds ?

 Yes, you should use coffee grounds on Kordana roses.
 There is a difference between used and unused coffee grounds.
 Fresh coffee grounds acidify the soil; used don’t.
 You can throw the coffee grounds on the compost pile or mulch them.